minetest-mods/i3/API.md

 #### `i3.get_recipes(item)`

-Returns a table of recipes and usages of `item`.
+Return a table of recipes and usages of `item`.

 #### `i3.export_url`